The Unicorn’s Birthday® general concert notes, & specific movements notes for conductors and musicians

 07 The Plucky Porcupines

 This presents more fun with marches and vocalizations in this movement.
 The orchestra gets to say “ouch” in singles and groups throughout, indicating that they have been poked by a porcupine.
-The “ouch” sounds should be loud enough to be easily heard over the orchestra for the comic effect, but should never be overly painful-sounding.
+All of the “ouch” sounds by every musician should be LOUD–loud enough to be easily heard over the orchestra.
+Have fun.
 Make it sound like you’re being pushed, but not stabbed.

 08 The Kittens Chorus

 This is a movement with “mewing” kittens.
-The “mew” sounds will come from the 2 Bb clarinets.
-They must remove their mouthpieces, blow in them to make a gentle squeak, and move their index finger in and out to get a high-pitched “mew” like sound.
-The mews should only be downward, squeaking the mouthpiece while withdrawing the index finger.
+The “mew” sounds will come from the two Bb clarinets.
+They must remove their mouthpieces, and blow into them forte to make the mouthpieces squeak.
+They will move their index finger slightly into and out of the opening of the mouthpiece to get a high-pitched “mew” like sound.
+The mews should only be downward, squeaking the mouthpiece while moving the index finger into the mouthpiece.

 The humor comes from the juxtaposition of thick, romantic melodies and harmonies with small, vulnerable, untuned “mews.”
 Audiences love this movement.